 The binding occurrences are x in $\lambda x.e$, rec x.e, let x = e in t, n in $(\nu n)C$ and c in $(\nu c)C$.
 Free and bound identifiers are defined as usual and we work up to α -equivalence.
 Substitution, of values for variables, is defined as expected.
-We define a reduction semantics on configurations (figure 3), making use of a simple structural congruence relation [15] (figure 2), allowing for the rearrangement of threads in a configuration, so that reduction may happen.4
+We define a reduction semantics on configurations (Figure 3), making use of a simple structural congruence relation [18] (Figure 2), allowing for the rearrangement of threads in a configuration, so that reduction may happen.4

 We now explain the reduction rules.
 R-INIT synchronizes two threads on a shared name n, creating a new channel c known to both threads.
-Rules R-COM, R-BRANCH, and R-CLOSE synchronize two threads on a channel c: R-COM transmits a value v from one thread to the other; R-BRANCH, rather
+Rules R-COM, R-BRANCH, and R-CLOSE synchronize two threads on a channel c: R-COM transmits a value v from one thread to the other; R-BRANCH, rather than transmitting a value, chooses one of the branches in the case thread; and R-CLOSE closes a channel in both threads simultaneously.
+R-NEW creates a new name n, and records the fact that the name is potentially shared, by means of a (νn) in the resulting configuration.
+The last four rules allow reduction to happen underneath restriction, parallel composition, and structural congruence.